Battle Tough and Trial Ready: PMT Gets Another Defense Verdict

 Battle Tough - PMT Gets Another Defense Verdict

-By Ernest J. Bernabei III and Thomas M. Bona.
+By Thomas M. Bona.

 Court: Philadelphia Common Pleas Court